L'Oréal creates unique beauty experiences with a data-driven approach.

 For instance, a consumer may order the YSL Rouge Sur Mesure online.
 Due to supply chain issues, the order triggers a “process exception — fulfillment issue” error, which automatically creates and routes a case to an agent.
 With the product and shipment information already in the system, the agent can proactively submit a “reship” order before the consumer even knows about the issue.
 This lets brands ensure that products will get to their consumers in a timely manner — without them having to reach out or follow up.

 The employee experience is also better.
-In L’Oréal’s North American region, Einstein chatbots deflect basic cases and show agents options to personalise messages.
+In L’Oréal’s North American region, Einstein chatbots deflect basic cases and show agents options to personalize messages.
 Einstein automatically classifies email cases, too, which reduces busywork and gives agents more time to connect with consumers.
 As a result, agent satisfaction scores are up by 70%.

 4. Recreate in-store interactions virtually — and boost Beauty Tech adoption by 336%.